Bhumi Pednekar: Early work and recognition (2015–2019)

+Commercial setback and streaming projects (2020–present)

 Dolly Kitty Aur Woh Chamakte Sitare, directed by Alankrita Shrivastava and co-starring Konkona Sen Sharma, was screened at the 24th Busan International Film Festival in 2019 and released on Netflix later in 2020.
 Nandini Ramnath of Scroll.in wrote that despite doing a "fine job", Pednekar had been overshadowed by her co-star Sen Sharma.
 Nonetheless, both actresses received nominations for the Filmfare Critics Award for Best Actress.
 She next had brief roles in the comedy-drama Shubh Mangal Zyada Saavdhan and the horror film Bhoot – Part One: The Haunted Ship.
 In the same year, Pednekar starred in a remake of the horror film Bhaagamathie, named Durgamati, which was released on Amazon Prime Video.
 In a scathing review, Rohan Naahar of Hindustan Times disliked the film and Pednekar's performance.

 After a year-long absence from the screen, Pednekar starred alongside Rajkummar Rao as gay individuals in a lavender marriage in the comedy-drama Badhaai Do (2022).
+She was pleased with the opportunity of playing the vulnerable character of a closeted lesbian, as it marked a departure from the strong-willed women she typically played.
 Rachana Dubey of The Times of India praised the film's handling of LGBT themes and found Pednekar's performance to be "sensitive, nuanced, and on point".
+She won another Filmfare Critics Award for Best Actress (shared with Tabu for Bhool Bhulaiyaa 2), in addition to her second nomination for the Filmfare Award for Best Actress.
 She reteamed with Akshay Kumar in Aanand L. Rai's family film Raksha Bandhan.
 The film was panned for its regressive storytelling and it emerged as a box office bomb.
 She then appeared in Shashank Khaitan's comic thriller Govinda Naam Mera, co-starring Vicky Kaushal and Kiara Advani, which released on Disney+ Hotstar.
+Mid-Day's Hiren Kotwani found her "over-the-top" portrayal to be the best performance in a disappointing film.